 If you want to develop a Web application, you will need to submit your project to the Web Governance Team and follow the process explained on the Process and Approvals page.

 If your application will include a sign-in form that requires users to log in, you will need to fill out an E-Authentication Risk Assessment form.
 You should inform the Web Governance Team that you are filling out the form for your project.
-Contact Dennis Bartlett for questions about the form.

 All EERE applications must be hosted in an environment that meets DOE's requirements for Certification and Accreditation (C&A).
 Approved hosting environments are: